The cycling community in the Pacific Northwest is strong. But, even in bike-friendly Seattle, people on bicycles are at risk

 - Are distracted or impaired.

 Other crashes are the result of poor street design.
 Many bicycle lanes—and pedestrian routes—are afterthoughts.
-Bike lanes get tangled in confusing intersections, or end abruptly on busy streets.
+Confusing intersections tangle up shared bike lanes, or lanes narrow or stop abruptly.

 Cyclists have a much higher risk of serious or fatal injury from a crash.

-Often, a serious injury means a bicyclist needs immediate medical care.
-The injured cyclist may not have a chance to provide facts about the collision to the police.
+Almost any real impact with a car means a bicyclist should get immediate medical care.
+The injured person may not have a chance to provide facts about the collision to the police.

-Collision facts, evidence and witnesses must be documented as soon as possible.
+Collision facts, evidence and witnesses should be documented as soon as possible.